-A smile between pupils, their friends and teachers goes a very long way here!
-We believe that if boys are happy there is no end to what they can achieve.
-Their social, spiritual and academic care is extremely important in shaping their future.
+We believe that if our pupils are happy there is no end to what they can achieve.
+Their social, spiritual and academic development is extremely important in shaping their future.

-Before arriving each new boy is paired with a Buddy, a carefully chosen ‘new’ friend from the year above who will act as a companion.
-Each Buddy writes to an incoming boy about himself, what he enjoys and what life is like in the Junior School.
-It is usually a very proud moment when these letters are presented on Induction day and they often go on to be cherished in later years.
-Buddies help our new boys navigate their first few days and often remain friends throughout their time at the school.
+Before arriving, each new pupil is paired with a Buddy, a carefully chosen ‘new’ friend from the year above who will act as a companion.
+Each Buddy writes to an incoming pupil about themself, what they enjoys and what life is like in the Junior School.
+It is usually a very proud moment when these letters are presented on Induction Day and they often go on to be cherished in later years.
+Buddies help our new pupils navigate their first few days and often remain friends throughout their time at the school.

 Our House System

-The ethos of the school actively promotes open dialogue between boys and staff.
+The ethos of the School actively promotes open dialogue between the pupils and staff.
 Each class discusses issues and a nominated School Council representative airs these views at whole Junior School Council Meetings with the Head.

 The Medical Centre

 There is a dedicated Medical Centre in the Junior School, with full-time health professionals.
-From first aid to counseling, Junior School boys can benefit from on-site health provision during term-time.
+From first aid to counseling, Junior School pupils can benefit from on-site health provision during term-time.

 Prefects

-Prefects enable Junior School boys to give their very best, interact, ask questions and feel comfortable around school.
-J3 and J4 boys are used as guides on Open Morning for prospective pupils and parents and lead the boys in ways to look after the Junior School.
-The boys are very supportive of each other and this helps their personal development, enabling them to feel positive about themselves.
+Prefects enable Junior School pupils to give their very best, interact, ask questions and feel comfortable around School.
+J3 and J4 pupils are used as guides during Open Mornings and lead the pupils in ways to look after the Junior School.
+The pupils are very supportive of each other and this helps their personal development, enabling them to feel positive about themselves.
 There is a clear atmosphere of tolerance, acceptance and appreciation among them.